-If you want to prevent others from peeping into your browsing journey, the usual convention is to push for a VPN – but even this is not enough to keep your online adventures private.
+If you want to prevent others from peeping into your browsing journey, the usual convention is to start hunting for the best VPN (opens in new tab) you can find.
+But even this is not enough to keep your online adventures private.

 While whatever you browse remains encrypted, there are still many ways that third parties (big and small) can obtain information about you, either by inference or directly.